garrandall/popular-music-data/tracks/dangerous-meek-mill-jeremih-pnb-rock.md

 I let you slide then
 Yo hips so curvy, you let me slide in
 Oh, and it was over once I flipped you over
-Relation goal, when we come through just like BeyoncÃ©, Hova This that Hermes money, this ain't no Fashion Nova
+Relation goal, when we come through just like Beyoncé, Hova This that Hermes money, this ain't no Fashion Nova
 You said yo ex had you depressed and I'm just glad that's over 'Cause now you rocking with a real one